peter-mount/opendata/nreod/src/main/santa/README.md

 where
 * the first line runs from 23:40 to 23:59 on the 24th and the second from 00:00 to 00:31 on the 25th.
 Double check these match the settings in stanta-generate.sh as there should be an associated move-HH-MM.xml file for these time ranges.
 * the script path is correct

+Known bugs:

+When importing the schedule it doesn't set ldb and tm fields so it doesn't show correctly, so you also need to do after importing the SQL:

+Get the forecast id
+* select * from darwin.forecast where rid='20151224SANTA';
+This returns an id, 7124819 in this instance.

+Update the forecasts:
+* begin;
+* update darwin.forecast_entry set ldb=true, tm=coalesce(ptd,pta),term=false, delay='00:00:00', etarr=pta, etdep=pta where fid=7124819;
+* commit;

+This might show an underlying bug that I've not spotted before.